birr-data/Worksheet-Merger/README.md

 # Worksheet-Merger
-VBA Excel utility to merge match data from different worksheets
+VBA Excel utility to merge records from different worksheets